X-Ray Tech School Online

 Many college students qualify for gift-based financial aid, which does not require repayment.
 The most common forms of gift-based aid include scholarships and grants.

 ScholarshipsScholarships are typically awarded based on merit or academic performance.
 They may also reward students coming from specific backgrounds.

 GrantsUnlike scholarships, financial aid makes up the primary eligibility criterion for grants.
 Government resources often provide grants.

 - Federal Student Aid offers federal-based financial aid.
 This includes need-based grants like the Federal Supplemental Educational Opportunity Grant.

 - College Board—BigFuture administers the SAT.
 This organization also provides information for prospective college students.
-This may include details on grants and scholarships.
+This information may include grant and scholarship details.

 Accreditation is important for obtaining licensing, certification, and financial aid.
-Many forms of aid are only available to students who attend accredited institutions.
-Students attending non-accredited programs may not secure any form of financial aid.
-This is especially true of government-funded aid.
+Many forms of aid, including government-funded aid, are only available to students who attend accredited institutions.

 Best Radiology Technician Programs